 This document provides guidance as to the legislative requirements relating to special facility 'catering' licences and the matters that may be taken into consideration when determining an application for such a licence.

 When determining whether a special facility licence should be granted to a caterer the licensing authority must give consideration to, amongst other matters, the provisions of section 33(7) of the Act.
 This section requires the licensing authority to

 consider whether premises are of a sufficient standard for the proper conduct of the business and sets out the issues that shall be taken to be relevant and amongst the matters to which the authority should have regard.

 The issue of the suitability of premises is further addressed by section 37(1)(f), which provides that the licensing authority shall not grant an application for a licence unless it is satisfied that the premises to which the application relates are of

 a sufficient standard and suitable for the conduct of the business.

 Applicants for a special facility licence must lodge with the licensing authority, certain statutory information prior to an application being considered.
-To assist applicants in lodging their application, an application kit containing a lodgement guide,
+To assist applicants in lodging their application, an online lodgement guide is available.

 Further, customer service staff are available at any time during office hours to assist applicants understand the legislative requirements relating to the lodgement of an application on 61 8 6551 4888.